irmen/Pyro5/examples/timezones/Readme.txt

 PREREQUISITES:
-install the 'pytz' and 'python-dateutil' libraries
+install the 'pytz', 'python-dateutil' and 'pendulum' libraries